ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 however, uninstantiated libraries can depend on instantiated/non-Backpack libraries.

-(TODO: This is totally not implemented correctly yet: in particular, if something is fully instantiated, we are obligated to use the TRUE interfaces for it, not the renamed on the fly ones.)
+(TODO: This ties into some tricky implementation business about whether or not we use an on-the-fly renamed interface or the actual one, assuming both are available.)

 Note that there are never partially instantiated libraries in the database: instead, these instantiations are computed "on the